DEGIRO review

 Consider IBKR instead if…

-• You want multi-currency accounts and institutional FX rates for EUR→USD conversions.
+• You want multi-currency accounts and lower FX conversion costs on EUR to USD.

 • You value full portfolio portability — IBKR imposes no exchange-based transfer restrictions.